052223-java-angular/p1_powers/README.md

 - Ability to get directions to the trailhead using a map
 - Ability to see a map that traces the trail's route
 - Ability to see what other ratings people have left for the trails
-- Ability to purchase items like microspikes and snowshoes

 ## Stretch Goals